 Patron of Mercedarian novices, the falsely accused, expectant mothers, Christian family life, and of the unborn.

 The traditional dates for the life of St. Raymond Nonnatus present him to us as a man of the 13th century.
 Born in Portell, when his mother had already died, he came into the world by the dagger of the Viscount of Cardona, who took the child out of his mother's womb; hence, he acquired the nickname Nonnatus (not born).

-Nevertheless, 20th century research shows us a friar named Ramón Surrons, a native son of Portell, who participated in the chapter in El Puig (1324), and acted as a definite (counsellor of the Provincial) at the chapter in Lérida (1335).
-In the latter chapter he was appointed a redeemer, and during a redemption campaign in Algiers his lips were padlocked and he suffered other tortures.
+Nevertheless, 20th-century research shows us a friar named Ramón Surrons, a native son of Portell, who participated in the chapter in El Puig (1324), and acted as a definite (counselor of the Provincial) at the chapter in Lérida (1335).
+In the latter chapter, he was appointed a redeemer, and during a redemption campaign in Algiers his lips were padlocked and he suffered other tortures.
 He then also participated in the election of the Master General, Vincente Riera.

-We discover in Raymon a live dedicated to redemptive service, enduring the same sufferings as the captives, and sustained by the strength of the Eucharist, filial devotion to the Mother of God and mother of mankind.
+We discover in Raymond a life dedicated to redemptive service, enduring the same sufferings as the captives, and sustained by the strength of the Eucharist, filial devotion to the Mother of God and mother of mankind.

 According to tradition, the Pope decided to appoint him cardinal with the titular church of Saint Eustace, a Roman basilica near the Pantheon, where his image is preserved; but, while he was traveling to Avignon, he died in Cardona.
 Having no priest who could administer Viaticum to him, he received it miraculously, administered by Jesus Christ Himself accompanied by angels dressed in the Mercedarian habit, as depicted in the iconography.
 From there his remains were translated to the hermitage of Saint Nicholas in Portell.